Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-\paragraph{Accelerated fronts in reaction-transport equations.} As an application of this work, we investigate quantitatively front propagation in reaction-transport equations in Section \ref{sec:acc}.
-We focus on \eqref{eq:BGK-dim} with an additional monostable reaction term:
+As an application of our methodology, we investigate quantitatively front acceleration in reaction-transport equations in Section \ref{sec:acc}.
+We focus on \eqref{eq:main} with an additional monostable reaction term:

-This models a population of particles that change velocity at rate one, pick up a random new velocity following a Gaussian distribution, and divide at rate $r>0$.
+This models a population of individuals that change velocity at rate one, pick up a random new velocity following a Gaussian distribution, and divide at rate $r>0$.
 Moreover, new particles pick up their initial velocity from the same Gaussian distribution.
-This type of model has been studied in \cite{hadeler,schwetlick,cuesta-hittmeir-schmeiser} in the case of bounded velocities, and in \cite{Bouin-Calvez-Nadin} in the case of possible unbounded velocities.
-In the case of bounded velocities, there exist traveling waves with constant speed \cite{schwetlick,cuesta-hittmeir-schmeiser,Bouin-Calvez-Nadin}.
-Moreover, any solution to the Cauchy problem with sufficiently decaying initial data spreads with the minimal speed.
+Saturation occurs when the spatial density $\rho(t,x) = \int_{\R^n} f(t,x,v') dv'$ gets too large, so that the space homogeneous problem admits the pair of equilibria zero (trivial) and $M(v)$.